-The EIS will take into account how local conditions and natural hazards, such as severe and/or extreme weather conditions and external events (e.g. flooding, drought, ice jams, landslides, avalanches, erosion, subsidence, fire, outflow conditions and seismic events), could adversely affect the project and how this in turn could result in effects to the environment (e.g. extreme environmental conditions result in malfunctions and accidental events).
-These events will be considered in different probability patterns (e.g. 5-year flood vs. 100-year flood).
+The EIS will take into account how local conditions and natural hazards, such as severe and/or extreme weather conditions and external events (e.g. flooding, drought, ice jams, landslides, avalanches, erosion, subsidence, fire, outflow conditions and seismic events), could adversely affect the project (including the abandonment phase) and how this in turn could result in effects to the environment (e.g. extreme environmental conditions result in malfunctions and accidental events).
+These events will be considered in different probability patterns (e.g. 5-year flood vs. 100-year flood) under a range of future climate states.
+The potential impact of climate change will be considered over the projected post-closure phase of the project and the discussion will include a description of the climate data and projections used.